Key takeaways

 How long do Repatha side effects last?

-What are the long-term side effects of Repatha?
+Are there any long-term side effects of Repatha?

 “I do think it is still important to know about some of the long-term side effects that have been reported,” Huber said, in reference to the 2022 study.
 These long-term side effects included new-onset diabetes and joint/muscle pain.
-“The joint/muscle pain would resolve with medication discontinuation,” Dr. Huber says.
+“The joint/muscle pain would resolve with medication discontinuation,” Huber says.
 “New onset diabetes is very uncommon, and the risk is no different than if you were not taking the medication, but it is still important to be aware of.”

 Repatha interactions

 Although Repatha is unlikely to interact with other medications you are taking, Dr. Dasgupta says that you should stay in touch with your doctor or pharmacist if you are taking both Repatha and a statin.
-“It’s a good idea to tell your doctor about any other medications you’re taking, especially cholesterol drugs like statins since combining them could make muscle pain more likely,” he advises.
+“It’s a good idea to tell your doctor about any other medications you’re taking, especially cholesterol drugs like statins, since combining them could make muscle pain more likely,” he advises.

 Safety measures while using Repatha

-• Pregnant women: Clinical trials are not available for pregnant people taking Repatha, which means it’s not known whether the drug will harm your baby
+- Pregnant women: Clinical trials are not available for pregnant people taking Repatha, which means it’s not known whether the drug will harm your baby.

-• Children: Repatha is used safely and effectively in children aged 10 and up who have heterozygous familial hypercholesterolemia (HeFH), but safety hasn’t been established in younger children
+- Children: Repatha is used safely and effectively in children aged 10 and up who have heterozygous familial hypercholesterolemia (HeFH), but safety hasn’t been established in younger children.

 How to avoid Repatha side effects